harleydutton/tabula-rasa/sections/character/character definition/big Character master copy.md

 ## Action Delay

 This is how fast a character is.
 Making it lower makes the character faster.
 Action delay can be reduced by spending character points.
+See [combat](https://github.com/harleydutton/Tabula-Rasa/blob/develop/tabula-rasa.md#combat) for an explanation of how action delay works.

 ## Character Points